Master Business License Application

 Of course, if you’d rather skip filling out all 4 pages yourself, we’d be happy to file the business license application for you.
 Just hire us to incorporate your business, and add our master business license application service.

 Wait for processing.

-If you apply online, your application will usually be processed within 2 business days, and you’ll receive a confirmation by email.
+If you apply online, your application will usually be processed in 2-5 business days, and you’ll receive a confirmation by email.
 If you have to file by paper, it could take up to 21 days for them to process your application.
 Either way, your actual license will follow by mail.
 If you filed online and receive confirmation, you can begin business, as long as you don’t need to wait for any specialty licenses.

 Apply for other licenses and permits.

 Unfortunately, the “master” business license is a little misleading.
 It’s not always your one-stop shop and you’re done.
 Depending on the nature of your business, you may need to apply for a contractor’s license, or other specialty or city licenses and permits.

 Your business license application puts you on the radar of other WA State agencies, according to how you filled it out.
 These agencies will get in touch with you, and you may be required to turn in quarterly reports, even if you have no employees.

 How much does the Master Business License cost?